timbod7/fsim-pedals/README.md

-This repo contains 3d models and source code for some homebrew flight simulator pedals.
+This repo contains 3d models and rust source code for some homebrew flight simulator pedals.

 Read this [blog post][1] for details.